MikiasTeshome/MikiasTeshome/README.md

  the next day also fucked

- there is no salary sence 3 month i am going to hate every one
+ there is no salary sence 3 month i am going to hate every one this is probably

  3 arat ken samntu aza
  amd i realized my friends are not real